Tradeoff between Smoother and Sooner "Little Rip": introduction

 \item Pseudo-rip event: the Hubble parameter approaches a constant as the cosmic time goes to infinity with an infinite scale factor, where the disintegration of bound structures may or may not occur in this case \cite{Frampton:2011aa}, i.e., when $t\rightarrow\infty$, $a\rightarrow\infty$ and $H\rightarrow H_s$. \end{itemize}

 Among these events, the little rip is quite similar to a big rip singularity except that the former happens at infinite future while the latter at a finite cosmic time.
 Such event, despite avoiding a future singularity at a finite cosmic time, will still lead to the destruction of all structures in the universe.
-Additionally, the little rip has previously been analyzed under four-dimensional (4D) standard cosmology \cite{Nojiri:2005sx,Nojiri:2005sr,Stefancic:2004kb} in a dilatonic brane-world model \cite{BouhmadiLopez:2005gk}.
+Additionally, the little rip has previously been analyzed under four-dimensional (4D) standard cosmology \cite{Nojiri:2005sx,Nojiri:2005sr,Ruzmaikina1970,Stefancic:2004kb} in a dilatonic brane-world model \cite{BouhmadiLopez:2005gk}.
 Recently, this event has been named ``little rip'' \cite{Frampton:2011sp,Brevik:2011mm,Frampton:2011rh,Nojiri:2011kd,Belkacemi:2011zk}.
+In addition, the difference between the big rip and little rip events becomes conventional when UV quantum gravitational effects are taken into account, since the Planck curvature is reached in a finite cosmic time in both kinds of events.

 If our universe is filled with phantom dark energy, a doomsday can happen at high energies in the far future.
 These possible future behaviors have motivated the interest in searching for resolutions where the abrupt events can at least be appeased, and several works on possible future space-time singularity avoidance have been carried out (see for example the Refs.~\cite{BouhmadiLopez:2004me,Elizalde:2004mq,Abdalla:2004sw,Dabrowski:2006dd,Kamenshchik:2007zj,BouhmadiLopez:2009pu, Sami:2006wj,BouhmadiLopez:2005gk,BouhmadiLopez:2008bk,Setare:2008mb}).
 In the case of a big rip, a combination of ultra-violet (UV) and infra-red (IR) modifications to general relativity (GR) can smooth its doomsday \cite{BouhmadiLopez:2009jk}.
 We therefore wonder if the little rip event can also be smoothed in a similar way, since it takes place in a high-energy regime where UV effect is required, and in a late-time universe where IR effect is required.
 Here we follow the similar procedure to address UV and IR effects in GR through a spatially flat 4D brane embedded in a 5D anti-de-Sitter (AdS$_5$) bulk that is modified by both Gauss-Bonnet (GB) and induced gravity (IG) terms with the matter fields confined on the brane, where the GB correction manifests in the high-energy regime while the IG effect becomes significant in the late-time universe.
+For a recent paper on brane-world models with a GB term in the bulk see please Ref.~\cite{Maeda:2011px} and the references therein for an extensive list of references on the GB brane-world scenario.